SoftUni-Internal/interactive-content/EN/04-Hibernate-Code-First/04-Joined-Class.md

   * No **NULL** values

-  * Reduced changes in schema on superclass changes
+  * Reduced changes in the schema on superclass changes

   * Foreign keys involved

 - **Disadvantages:**

-  * Since the amount of joins in queries grows after each new class in the hierarchy, it can have a negative impact on the performance of reading entities
+  * Since the amount of joins in queries grows after each new class in the hierarchy, it can harm the performance of reading entities

 [/slide]